goodybag/allanon/components/products-list-header/README.md

 When the user triggers a search by clicking the search button or by typing in the search field, the component handles aborting the form submission and toggling the clear search button.
-It then triggers a 'search' event on the component.
+It then triggers a 'search' event on the component containing the current value of the search input.
 This event is debounced to 666ms so it only triggers after the user stops typing.

 The component also watches click events on the buttons, triggering toggle events on itself when the click results in a button state change.
 There is a